 You want to carry jumper cables, a torch with spare batteries, bottled water and snacks, maps, sat nav and other essential gear in case you get stuck and need to wait for a tow.
 Take along medical insurance cards and purchase travel insurance, which covers unexpected emergencies that arise.

 You should also leave a copy of your itinerary with a friend or loved one in case they need to get in touch with you for whatever reason.
 If you will be travelling on toll roads, you should take along cash to pay the tolls.
-Most crossings will offer card payment, but it’s better to be safe than sorry as the alternative will turning around to get cash out.
+Most crossings will offer card payment, but it’s better to be safe than sorry as the alternative will be turning around to get cash out.

 And that’s the end of our driving to Europe checklist.
 If you make sure that you, your vehicle and your insurance are all sorted, there should be nothing stopping you from having a fantastic holiday.